istio/istio.io/content/en/docs/setup/install/multicluster/primary-remote_multi-network/index.md

 {{< /text >}}

 {{< tip >}}
-Since `cluster2` is installed with a remote profile.
-Exposing services on primary cluster will expose it on east-west gateways of both clusters.
+Since `cluster2` is installed with a remote profile, exposing services on the primary cluster will expose them on the east-west gateways of both clusters.
 {{< /tip >}}

 **Congratulations!** You successfully installed an Istio mesh across primary